coder/code-server/docs/MAINTAINING.md

 ### Changelog

-To save time when creating a new release for code-server, we keep a running changelog at `CHANGELOG.md`.
+To save time when creating a new release for code-server, we have a script that generates `CHANGELOG.md`.

-If either author or reviewer of a PR believe the change should be mentioned in the `CHANGELOG`, then it should be added.

-If there is not a "Next Version" when you modify `CHANGELOG`, please add it using the template you see near the top of `CHANGELOG`.
-You can use the suggested format: `<pr title> <pr #> <author> Example: `fix: Check the logged user instead of $USER #3330 @videlanicolas`

 ## Release